Escapism: During the Great Depression

 Alan Brinkley, author of Culture and Politics in the Great Depression, presents how escapism became the new trend for dealing with the hardships created by the stock market crash in 1929: magazines, radio and movies, all were aimed to help people mentally escape from the mass poverty and economic downturn.
 Life magazine, which became hugely popular during the 1930s, was said to have pictures that give "no indication that there was such a thing as depression; most of the pictures are of bathing beauties and ship launchings and building projects and sports heroes – of almost anything but poverty and unemployment".
-Famous director Preston Sturges aimed to validate this notion by creating a film called Sullivan's Travels.
+Famous director Preston Sturges aimed to validate this notion by creating a film called Sullivan's Travels about a director of lightweight comedies wanting to make a serious message picture titled O Brother, Where Art Thou?.
 The film ends with a group of poor destitute men in jail watching a comedic Mickey Mouse cartoon that ultimately lifts their spirits.
 Sturges aims to point out how "foolish and vain and self-indulgent" it would be to make a film about suffering.
 Therefore, movies of the time more often than not focused on comedic plot lines that distanced people emotionally from the horrors that were occurring all around them.
 These films "consciously, deliberately set out to divert people from their problems", but it also diverted them from the problems of those around them.